navFooh/web-project-template/README.md

 To wrap it up, [Gulp](http://gulpjs.com/) handles all the compilation tasks.

 ## Installation
 To get started, the vendor packages need to be installed.
-If you haven't already, make sure you have [Node.js](http://nodejs.org/), [Gulp](http://gulpjs.com/) and [Bower](http://bower.io/) up and running.
+If you haven't already, make sure you have [Node.js](http://nodejs.org/) and [Gulp](http://gulpjs.com/) up and running.
-Then run these commands in the template's directory:
+Then run these command in the template's directory:
 ```
 npm install
-bower install
 ```

 ## Gulp tasks